Magnetic field reveals vanishing Hall response in the normal state of stripe-ordered cuprates

-We thank G. Saraswat for experimental assistance. \textbf{Funding: }This work was supported by NSF Grants Nos.
-DMR-1307075 and DMR-1707785, and the National High Magnetic Field Laboratory (NHMFL) through the NSF Cooperative Agreements Nos.
-DMR-1157490, DMR-1644779, and the State of Florida. \textbf{Author contributions:} Single crystals were grown and prepared by T.S.; Z.S. and P.G.B. performed the measurements; Z.S. analysed the data; Z.S. and D.P. wrote the manuscript, with input from all authors; D.P. supervised the project. \textbf{Competing interests:} The authors declare no competing financial interests. \textbf{Data and materials availability:} All data that support the findings of this study are present in the paper and/or the Supplementary Materials.
-Additional data related to this paper are available from the corresponding author upon reasonable request.
+Single crystals were grown and prepared by T.S.; Z.S., P.G.B., J. T, and B.K.P. performed the measurements; Z.S. analysed the data; Z.S. and D.P. wrote the manuscript, with input from all authors; D.P. supervised the project.